-Don’t worry about attainment, assessment and achievement until they approach the age of seven (and even then, stay calm!).
+Don’t worry about attainment, assessment, and achievement until they approach the age of seven (and even then, only give it a cursory glance and stay calm!).

 The more chaotic looking nurseries are usually the ones your kids are going to enjoy the most.

-An infant school you can walk to is more important that the one a drive away with the better ofsted.
+An infant school you can walk to is more important than the one a drive away with the better ofsted.

-A home you can afford is more important that a house near the school with the better ofsted.
+A home you can afford is more important than a house near the school with the better ofsted.

 If you were perfect, you would be weird.
 Your kids need you to be perfectly human.
 That means just being you – warts and all.

-It is very likely that in the first few years you will do something you are dreadfully ashamed of: a smack; a grip; a look; a yell; a full on sobbing break down in public.
+It is very likely that in the first few years you will do something you are dreadfully ashamed of: a grip; a look; a yell; a full-on sobbing break down in public.
 Learn from this but also remember that it is very unlikely that the damage you perceive you have done will have a long term impact upon your child.

 Be kind to yourself or at least be near someone who is kind to you.

 Kids are incredibly honest.
 Your kids think you are beautiful.
 Therefore you are beautiful.
 Fact.